 Address: 1415 Maynard Ave SW, Walker, MI 49534

-The park’s trails connect with the Fred Meijer Millennium Trail Network and the Kent Trails for an expansive Grand Rapids hiking experience.
-Motorized traffic and horses are prohibited on the trails, but all human-power devices are welcome.
+Hikers and bikers will love exploring over 18 miles of trails.
+They connect with the Fred Meijer Millennium Trail Network and the Kent County Trails for an expansive Grand Rapids hiking experience.
+Motorized traffic and horses are prohibited on the trails, but anything human-powered is welcome.

 Address: 650 Lakeside Dr., SE, East Grand Rapids, MI 49506